 We will provide you about the handy tools and latest news for civic tech.

 Of course, we are happy to hear your stories or questions.

 You can check the atmosphere from this blog (Sorry in Japanese)

 The previous event's themes

 1. Pentaho -- ETL, data Extract, Transform, Loading tool

 6. RESAS -- Regional Economy and Society Analyzing System

 7. Machine Learning

-We will also talk about the news related to open data happened in October.
+We will also talk about the news related to civic tech happened in last month.

-None, anyone who is interested in the open data can attend.
+None, anyone who is interested in the civic tech movement can attend.